MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/netsecurity/Set-NetFirewallRule.md

  -- Block: Prevents applications from receiving unsolicited traffic from the Internet through a NAT edge device.

- --Allow: Allows applications to receive unsolicited traffic directly from the Internet through a NAT edge device.
+ -- Allow: Allows applications to receive unsolicited traffic directly from the Internet through a NAT edge device.

  -- DeferToUser: Allows the user to decide whether to allow unsolicited traffic from the Internet through a NAT edge device when an application requests it.

  -- DeferToApp: Allows each application to determine whether to allow unsolicited traffic from the Internet through a NAT edge device.

 The default value is Block.
-Note: The DeferToApp and DeferToUser options are only valid for computers running firstref_client_7, firstref_server_7, and Windows Server® 2012.

 ```yaml
 Type: EdgeTraversal